-How to Recognize a Harmful Writing Critique of Your Novel
+How to Recognize a Toxic Critique of Your Novel

 by Adrienne deWolfe

 I’m a huge advocate of critique groups.
-I humbly credit mine for advancing my skills sufficiently to help me land my first five book contracts and to win such distinctions as the Cameo Award for Strong Women Characters, the Readers Choice Award for Best Hero, and the Best Historical Romance of the Year Award.
+I humbly credit mine for advancing my skills sufficiently to help me land my first five book contracts and to win such distinctions as the Best Historical Romance of the Year.

 Critique groups can provide a powerful and constructive forum for helping fiction writers craft a popular fiction manuscript -- one that sells.